Dahyun-Park/DARplot/README.md

 ![Figure1](adddm1.png)

-**Figure 1** shows significant markers are drawn with an additive model.
+**Figure 1**shows significant markers are drawn with an additive model.
 In the figure1, only 7 significant markers were observed.

 ![Figure2](dm1.png)

-**Figure2**, drawn by TheraDarplot shows the total 9 SNPs siginifianct markers that do not appear significantly in the additive model add significant markers when the Dominant and Recessive models
+**Figure2** drawn by TheraDarplot shows the total 9 SNPs siginifianct markers that do not appear significantly in the additive model add significant markers when the Dominant and Recessive models

 ## Installation
 To install `Darplot`, use the standard R package installation command.